 A wide area network (WAN) is a telecommunication network that connects multiple computers and network devices within a large geographic area, such as a city, state, or country.
 It consists of various networks, such as local area networks (LAN) and metropolitan area networks (MAN).
 The best and most well-known example of a wide area network is the internet.

 The internet has become the heart of this digital world.
-It is a worldwide network of interconnected computer systems and network devices that leverages the TCP/IP model or the Internet Protocol suite to facilitate communication between them.
-In simple words, it is a vast communication network that connects computers all over the world.
+In simple words, the Internet is a vast communication network that connects computers all over the world.

-This blog post will make you familiar with a wide area network (WAN).
-Also, it will help you learn about different types of wide-area networks, WAN technologies, and the upsides and downsides of using a WAN.
+This blog post will make you familiar with a wide area network (WAN), different types of wide-area networks, WAN technologies, and the upsides and downsides of using a WAN.

 What is WAN?